SemanticMediaWiki/SemanticMediaWiki/docs/hooks.md

 ```

 ## List of available hooks
-Following hooks should be renamed to follow a common naming practice that help distinguish them from other hook providers.
+Subsequent hooks should be renamed to follow a common naming practice that help distinguish them from other hook providers.
 In any case this list needs details and examples.

 * <code>\SMW\DIProperty</code>, smwInitProperties (SMW::DataItem::initProperties)
 * <code>\SMW\DataValueFactory</code>, smwInitDatatypes (SMW::DataValue::initDataTypes)